 - salt and pepper

-- Start by cooking the florets of cauliflower into salty water for 4-5 minutes until al dente.
+- Start by cooking the cauliflower florets in salty water for 4-5 minutes until al dente.

 - Add the flour, medium-high heat, mix for a minute or two until it smells nutty.